deity-io/falcon-platform-docs/docs/platform/server-v3/modules/common-services/data-sources.md

 Falcon Server will treat particular service as Data Source until it extends [Apollo's abstract Data Source class](https://github.com/apollographql/apollo-server/blob/main/packages/apollo-datasource/src/index.ts).
 However, the Falcon Server expects that concrete DataSource has an additional `name` property.
 This is why each DataSource registered in Falcon Server needs to:

+Falcon Server will treat particular service as Data Source [Apollo's abstract Data Source class](https://github.com/apollographql/apollo-server/blob/main/packages/apollo-datasource/src/index.ts), but expects that new DataSource has an additional `name` property.
+This is why each DataSource registered in Falcon Server needs to:

 - extends [Apollo's abstract Data Source class](https://github.com/apollographql/apollo-server/blob/main/packages/apollo-datasource/src/index.ts)
 - implements Falcon Server `IDataSource` interface which is defined as follows